 Philipp is a graduate student in the research master programme “Modern History and International Relations” at the University of Groningen.
 He obtained a Bachelor`s degree from the University of Erfurt in International Relations and Economic Sciences.
 During his undergraduate studies, Philipp had the possibility to pursue two internships at institutions of his home federal state, which afforded him the opportunity to work in the state’s representation to the EU in Brussels, as well as at the local ministry of economics.
 These experiences ultimately lead to his interest in regionalism of various scales and overlapping forms.

-At UNU-CRIS, Philipp will follow the track of “The role of regions in global governance”, with a specific focus on paradiplomacy.
-He will be supervised by Luc Soete and Andrew Dunn.
+At UNU-CRIS, Philipp followed the track of “The role of regions in global governance”, with a specific focus on paradiplomacy.
+He was supervised by Luc Soete and Andrew Dunn.